sama1mansn/greenfield-docs/docs/faq/general-faqs.md

 ### Is the file permanently stored in Greenfield?

-No. Currently, Greenfield charge storages fees in a stream manner, so if a user's account balance is insufficient and in arrears, it is possible that their data may be lost and cannot be recovered.
+No. Currently, Greenfield charges storage fees in a stream manner, so if a user's account balance is insufficient and in arrears, it is possible that their data may be lost and cannot be recovered.

 Greenfield may support permanent storage in the future.

 ### Can I update the files after it is uploaded?

-Update is not yet supported, but it can be accomplished through deletion and upload.
+The update is not yet supported, but it can be accomplished through deletion and upload.

 ### Can I enjoy lower price for the data I previously stored if the storage price goes down?